ralphcasipe1/just-do-the-testing/testing-microservices/README.md

 In microservice architecture, you typically find:

 - Teams are organized around business capabilities such as cross-functional teams of several UI, middleware, and back-end developers, a database administrator, and a DevOps specialist.
-- Decentralized governance that allows every team to choose the right tool for their job
+- _Decentralized governance_ that allows every team to choose the right tool for their job
-- Decentralized data management that allows each microservice or group of related microservices to manage its own data.
+- _Decentralized data management_ that allows each microservice or group of related microservices to manage its own data.
 - Testing, deployments, and infrastructure typically are automated with little or no manual intervention.
-- Decentralized data management that allows each microservice or group of related microservice to manage its own data.
-- Testing, deployment, and infrastructure typically are automated with little or manual intervention.

 The main categories of solutions for testing microsercices are those that are already available in monolithic architectures, which are also applicable to microservices, and those desgined specifically for microsevice architectures.